ilyakop/UnclutterWP/readme.txt

 === UnclutterWP ===

 Contributors: illiaonline
-Tags: 1.0
-Requires at least: 6.0
+Tags: optimization, cleanup, bloat, speed, SEO Requires at least: 6.0
 Tested up to: 6.6
 Stable tag: 1.0
 License: GPLv2 or later

-UnclutterWP is a WordPress plugin designed to optimize your website's performance by OPTIONALLY removing unnecessary functionalities and elements.
+Optimize your website's performance by OPTIONALLY removing unnecessary functionalities and elements, improve its speed and security.

 == Description ==